-Upon receipt of the written application, the Academic Dean and the student's Division Chair will review the file and make a determination.
+Upon receipt of the written application, the Associate Vice President for Academic Affairs and the student's Division Chair will review the file and make a determination.
 Faculty experts may be called in to offer their input.
 The evaluation for Credit for Experiential Learning is at times a lengthy process, and supporting documentation must be sufficient to verify eligibility for credit.
 Therefore, students should not anticipate guaranteed or quick approval of every Credit for Experiential Learning request.
 Students will be notified by mail of the committee's decision.

 Please note that Credit for Experiential Learning is not considered to be credit earned "in residence" and, should credit be awarded, it will be recorded on the student's transcript as subject and credit granted, but not graded.
-GPA is not affected by Credit for Experiential Learning.
+A student's CQPI is not affected by Credit for Experiential Learning.